-- 42.1 With the Agreement of the Employer: - 42.1.1 A male employee, who has primary responsibility for the care of a child, may make application to work part- time in one or more periods any time from the date of birth of the child until the child reaches school age; - 42.1.2 A female employee, who has primary responsibility for the care of a child, may make application to work part-time in one or more periods at any time from the seventh week after she has given birth until the child reaches school age; - 42.1.3 A female employee may work part-time in one or more periods while she is pregnant where part-time employment is, because of the pregnancy, necessary or desirable; - 42.1.4 An employee who has primary responsibility for the care of the adopted child, a long term fostered child or is a Grandparent who is guardian of a child, may make application to work part-time in one or more periods at any time from the date of the child's placement until the second anniversary of that date or until the child is of school age, whichever is the latter. - 42.2 Starting part-time work and returning from part-time work to full- time work will not break an employee's continuity of service or employment. - 42.3 Part-time employment will be in line with the provisions of this Agreement which will also apply to pro-rata entitlements.
+- 44.1 With the Agreement of the Employer: - 44.1.1 An employee, who has primary responsibility for the care of a child, may make application to work part- time in one or more periods any time from the date of birth of the child until the child reaches school age; - 44.1.2 An employee may work part-time in one or more periods while they are pregnant where part-time employment is, because of the pregnancy, necessary or desirable; - 44.1.3 An employee who has primary responsibility for the care of the adopted child, a long term fostered child or is a Grandparent who is guardian of a child, may make application to work part-time in one or more periods at any time from the date of the child's placement until the second anniversary of that date or until the child is of school age, whichever is the latter. - 44.2 Starting part-time work and returning from part-time work to full-time work will not break an employee's continuity of service or employment. - 44.3 Part-time employment will be in line with the provisions of this Agreement which will also apply to pro-rata entitlements.

-43. Return to Former Position
+45. Return to Former Position

-43.1 An employee, with at least 12 months continuous service immediately before they start part-time work after the birth or placement of a child has, at the end of the part-time employment or the first period, if there is more than one, the right to return to their former position.
+45.1 An employee, with at least 12 months continuous service immediately before they start part-time work after the birth or placement of a child has, at the end of the part-time employment or the first period, if there is more than one, the right to return to their former position.

-43.2 Council will permit an employee to return to their former position after a second or following period of part-time employment.
+45.2 Council will permit an employee to return to their former position after a second or following period of part-time employment.

-44. Transitioning to Part-time Work
+46. Transitioning to Part-time Work

-- 44.1 Staff transitioning from either full-time to part time work or from part-time to full-time work will be able to access any accrued leave entitlements as per Clause26. - 44.2 A part-time employee working under this sub-clause will be able to access sick leave entitlements accumulated in regard to previous full-time employment.
+- 46.1 Employees transitioning from either full-time to part time work or from part-time to full-time work will be able to access any accrued leave entitlements as per Clause 26. - 46.2 A part-time employee working under this sub-clause will be able to access sick leave entitlements accumulated in regard to previous full-time employment.
 When this entitlement is used, it will be debited for the ordinary hours that the employee would have worked during their absence.

-45. Part-time Agreement
+47. Part-time Agreement